 Usually a medium or whoever is leading a seance will encourage the participants to join hands in a circle, this is said to focus their energy allowing spirits to draw on it and energise them.
 Knowing everyone is holding hands also means you know that no one at the seance is creating the tapping noises themselves.

 The spirit is then asked a series of closed (yes or no) questioned and told that they can respond by tapping on a surface one time to answer "yes", or two taps to answer "no".
-It's said that spirits need to drawn on psychic energy in order to make a sound, communicate or manifest, the focussed energy of those holding hands should be enough to give the spirit the strength to manipulate or knock on a surface.
+It's said that spirits need to draw on psychic energy in order to make a sound, communicate or manifest, the focussed energy of those holding hands should be enough to give the spirit the strength to manipulate or knock on a surface.

 In the 2016 Netflix series 'Stranger Things' Joyce Byers, played by Winona Ryder communicates with her missing son using a similar technique, but instead of tapping, she used the flashing of a string of lights.
 She asks Will to "blink once for yes, twice for no."